j-chao/devops_workshops/01_container_orchestration/01_container_orchestration.md

 and rotate dynamic secrets - but this is outside the scope of this workshop :wink: .

 ### Additional Training Resources
-Hopefully, this excercise has given you an introduction into the capabilities that OpenShift as a Platform-as-a-Service provides.
+Hopefully, this excercise has given you an introduction into the capabilities that OpenShift and Kubernetes as a Platform-as-a-Service provides.

-Obviously, there are a lot of things that you can do with OpenShift that we just don't have the time to cover in this workshop.
+Obviously, there are a lot of things that you can do with OpenShift and Kubernetes that we just don't have the time to cover in this workshop.

 For additional resources and training, here are some interactive learning opportunities from the Red Hat team: